-Students in Years 7 - II may not use their mobile phone or other mobile device at all on the school site.
+Students in Years 7 - 11 may not use their mobile phone or other mobile device at all on the school site.
 If a student chooses to bring their phone or other mobile device to school, it must remain in either their bag or locker at all times and not on their person, including in pockets.
 If a phone or mobile device is seen, or is being used on the school site, it will be confiscated and on the first occasion, will need to be collected by the student from the Guidance and Welfare office at the end of the school day.
 Any subsequent confiscations will require a parent/carer to collect the mobile from the school at their convenience.
-As a consequence of this change in policy, parents/carers may wish to advise their children not to bring mobiles into school at all.
+As a consequence of this policy, parents/carers may wish to advise their children not to bring mobiles into school at all.
 The school does recognise many students have long journeys home and in the depths of the winter, may need to use mobiles on route.
-This is the reason why we are not proposing a complete ban on mobile phones/devices.
+This is the reason why we chose not to introduce a complete ban.